-- For reasons given below you must have a valid Paypal account if you wish to receive the cash prize.
-Account information is not required by the organisers of this competition unless you are the winning entrant.
-Only at the time of winning the prize will you be asked for your Paypal details.
+- All participants must have a valid Paypal account at the time of submission.
+For reasons given below you must have a valid Paypal account if you wish to receive a cash prize.
+Account information is not required by the organisers of this competition unless you are one of the winning entrants.
+Only at the time of winning a prize will you be asked for your Paypal details.

 Competition guidelines released

 Entry submissions close

 Additional time has been provided for both the submission and voting phases of the competition this year to account for the growing number of entries and the time required to properly evaluate them by readers.
 As requested by a number of entrants the date for providing competition rules and guidelines has been changed to the 1st of March to also provide a longer development period for entries.

 The Windhammer prize is awarded on the basis of reader popularity to the entrant who receives the greatest number of reader votes.
 The voting system is as follows:

 - A valid vote must be forwarded by email to email@example.com.
 A valid vote must nominate the two gamebooks most favoured by the voter from the competition entrants.
 A vote with less than two nominations will not be accepted.
 A vote forwarded with more than two nominations will only have the first two accounted for in the voting score.